angelaraya/fe-test/README.md

 # FE Demo App

 This project was bootstrapped with `create-react-app`.
-Project can be served locally with `npm start` and the test suite run with `npm test`.
+Install dependencies with `npm ci`, then the project can be served locally with `npm start` and the test suite run with `npm test`.

 # Notes